 Some 3PL expenses are obvious, like storage and shipping costs.
 But there are also fees associated with carrier surcharges, custom packaging, order preparation, and receiving.
 With all-in-one pricing, these costs are bundled together, so you pay one price for all of the warehouse operations and one for all shipping costs.
 A la carte pricing, on the other hand, charges for individual fees, so you can see exactly where the money you’re spending on fulfillment is going.

 Here’s a quick explanation of the main differences between the two models:

 In addition to understanding a potential 3PL partner’s pricing model and cost structure, there are a few key qualities you should look for.
 If you intend to outsource your logistics operations to a 3PL provider, consider the following when researching and speaking with potential partners:

 Since modern 3PL companies do more than just warehousing and shipping, they’re more involved in your business.
-This level of involvement calls for seamless communication whenever an issue arises.
-Better still, if your 3PL partner is proactive.
-Look for one who can spot problems early or anticipate your needs—and take action quickly.
+This level of involvement calls for seamless communication whenever an issue arises, which can be difficult if your 3PL customer support model uses a ticketing system or call center.